 If you’re new, a complete stranger, to machine learning, I encourage you to read this post by Sam Drozdov, An intro to Machine Learning for designers.
-You don’t even have to be a designer to read that post, as it is quite general, comprehensive and a very good overview of the field.
-For a more business oriented approach, there is this video by Andrew NG which is a very good first contact with ML.
+You don’t even have to be a designer to read that post.
+It is quite general, comprehensive, and a very good overview of the field.
+For a more business-oriented approach, there is this video by Andrew NG which is a very good first contact with ML.

 This part of the article will be more technical and harder to digest.
 So brace yourselves!

-We ended up training three algorithms on the data we’ve collected: a support vector machine, a neural network and an XGBoost classifier in order to find a best fit for addressing our problem.
-I will take the next few paragraphs to briefly talk about the algorithms, the hyperparameters we’ve used and our results.
+We ended up training three algorithms on the data we’ve collected: a support vector machine, a neural network, and an XGBoost classifier in order to find the best fit for addressing our problem.
+I will take the next few paragraphs to briefly talk about the algorithms, the hyperparameters we’ve used, and our results.

 Support vector machine (SVM)

 Support vector machines are generally a pretty difficult concept to grasp for non-math-geeks.
 In essence, SVMs are mathematical models that divide data points into classes by finding a hyperplane that separates them in the dimensional space of their features.
 A hyperplane is a subspace of an n-dimensional space that has n-1 dimension.
 For instance, a hyperplane for a 2D space would be a 1D line and a hyperplane for a 3D space would be a 2D plane.